German Bishops' Report: At Least 3,677 Minors Were Abused By Clerics

 It found documentation of abuse of 3,677 minors by 1,670 clerics — 4.4 percent of all clerics whose personnel records were reviewed.
 Among diocesan priests, that figure was 5.1 percent.

-The report was commissioned by the German Bishops' Conference, and was carried out by a research consortium of universities in Giessen, Heidelberg and Mannheim.
+The report was commissioned by the German Bishops Conference and was carried out by a research consortium of universities in Giessen, Heidelberg and Mannheim.
 But the universities did not have access to the church's original files; instead, staff from the dioceses (or their lawyers) would review church archives and computer files, and then fill out questionnaires that were subsequently sent back to the consortium.
 The report noted that some records relevant to the research had been destroyed or manipulated.

-The study's aim was determine the frequency of sexual abuse of minors by Germany's diocesan priests (such as parish priests), deacons, and priests within religious orders for which the bishops' conference is responsible – and to see what structures of the church may have played a role in that abuse.
+The study's aim was to determine the frequency of sexual abuse of minors by Germany's diocesan priests (such as parish priests), deacons, and priests within religious orders for which the bishops' conference is responsible — and to see which structures of the church might have played a role in that abuse.

 The report found that more than half of those abused were 13 or younger when the abuse first occurred.
 Abuse generally took the form of multiple occurrences against the same child or juvenile, rather than one-time incidents, with an average duration of abuse lasting more than 15 months.